mmoaay/Findme/README.md

 ### Searching

-Your friends follow the route to find you
+Your friends should find the start position of the route first, then follow it to find you

 ![Searching](https://github.com/mmoaay/Findme/blob/develop/Findme/resources/findme_searching.gif)